TheMaximalBeing/aoe2-bo-simulator/readme.md

 ## *What do I look for?*

-- ensure that buildings, such as the town center, are not going idle.
+- Ensure that buildings, such as the town center, are not going idle.
 If they are, then adjust your build order before this happens so that you have enough resources.
 If military buildings are going idle then consider delaying feudal age.
-- remaining res represents natural food resources on the map.
-If these go negative then you have run out and havent built enough farms for your villagers to transition to.
+- Remaining res represents natural food resources on the map.
+If these go negative then you have run out and haven't built enough farms for your villagers to transition to.
   You should reassign them elsewhere or build more farms.
-- if stockpiles go too negative then you cannot afford something and should either delay is or adjust you villager numbers.
+- If stockpiles go too negative then you cannot afford something and should either delay it or adjust you villager numbers.
 A slightly negative stockpile might be ok if you manually drop off resources.
-- if your economy is imbalnced then change your villager numbers.
+- If your economy not balanced then change your villager numbers.
-- if stockpiles are floating then consider going feudal faster or adding more farms.
+- If stockpiles are floating then consider going feudal faster or add more farms.
 - Build enough houses so that the population headroom doesn't go negative

 ## *How do I adjust the build order?*

-- Use the overwatch (on) request to keep training villagers or military continually.
+- Use the overwatch (on) request to keep training villagers/military continuously.
 Each request allows 1 more to be trained simultaneously.
-Use off to cancel 1 overwatch
+Use off to cancel 1 overwatch.
 - You can used the place request to place a building.
-It is not recommended to use overwatch for buildings as they may be blocked by units or  built much later than optimal.
-If you cant afford them then the problem is with your villager numbers or buying too much stuff.
+It is not recommended to use overwatch for buildings as they may be blocked by units and built much later than ideal.
+If you cannot afford them then the problem is with your villager numbers or buying too much stuff.
 - You can use pending to start researching techs.
-If the building the tech comes from is also training units then you should use overwatch instead (otherwise the building) will do multiple things at once.
+If the building that the tech comes from is also training units then you should use overwatch instead (otherwise the building) will do multiple things at once.
+The overwatch will wait until the building is free.
+  For techs, owerwatch will only get the item once.